HCWI-Online/HCWI-Web/README.md

 # HCWI Online #

+## Table of Contents ##

+- About
+    - Includes from Other Projects
+        - Styles
+        - Grunt Packages
+- Installing Tools
+- Workflow
+    - Starting the Project
+    - Working on the Project
+    - Putting the Project Live
+- Resources

 ## About ##

 This project was built to provide a basic starting point for for the process of